AI4CogComm/CAMC/README.md

 This code is used for data preprocessing, including converting IQ signals to AP format, normalization, and other tasks.

 **mltools.py**
-This code is a tool class used to draw pictures.
+This code is a tool class used to draw figures.

 **rmlmodels**
 This code defines the network structure of the model, detailing the layers, activation functions, and connections used to build the neural network.